amshuman-kr/kannadada-bhakti/content/Provenance of Pronouns/Provenance of Pronouns.md

 as well as in the second-person semantics seems quite appropriate.
 But Caldwell's objection to equating the third-person demonstrative distal `a` with the first-person pronominal `a` is indeed correct.
 But it is not unsolvable like he supposed, because *`a` is not the first-person pronominal root vowel* like he concluded.
-This is discussed in more detail in the section on the [first-person pronominal roots]().
+This is discussed in more detail in the section on the [first-person pronominal roots](#first-person-pronominal-roots).

 - > Is any weight to be attributed to the circumstances that 'a' has naturally the first place in all lists of vowels, and 'i' the second?
 [From page [310](Introduction%20and%20Context.md#a-comparative-grammar-of-the-dravidian-chapter-pronouns-page-310)]]

 It is difficult to decide about this speculation of Caldwell's.
-But another possible reason for the vowels `a`, `i` and `u` being used in this way in the pronominal forms can be seen in the [last section]() of this document.
+But another possible reason for the vowels `a`, `i` and `u` being used in this way in the pronominal forms will be discussed [later](#an-afterward-on-the-first-second-and-third-person-pronominal-roots) in this document.

 What remains to investigate in the second-person pronominal forms is the crucial process by which the starting and trailing consonant `n` are produced from the root vowel `i`, which will be picked next.